TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/MH-CD42/Portable Emergency Light/README.md

 * **Turn off:**
   Double short-press to turn the lamp off.
 MH-CD42 goes into standby mode with quiescent current consumption in the uA.
 * **Charging:**
   Connect any USB charger via USB-C. Thanks to the 4-wire extension cable, both simple and USB PD chargers are supported.
 MH-CD42 will detect weak chargers and reduce charging rate.
+After I ran the lamp for about half an hour, I recharged the batteries.
+They initially charged at around 2A.
+When charging was completed, the total refilled charge was around 1.600mAh (6.4Wh) which aligns with expectations:

   <img src="images/comet_haensch_emergency_charge.webp" width="70%" height="70%" />

-  **Note:** during charging, MH-CD42 always opens the 5V output, so during charging the lamp is always on - unless you installed the rocker switch and can turn it off (for charging only).
+During charging, MH-CD42 always opens the 5V output, so during charging the lamp is always on - unless you installed the rocker switch and can turn it off (for charging only).

-  That's actually a good feature because it enables you to run the light off an external USB power supply for as long as you want, independently of the battery:

-  When MH-CD42 is supplied with USB-C power, it does not draw energy from the battery.
-It just charges it until it is full, and uses the external power supply to run the load.
+That's actually a useful feature since it enables you to run the light off an external USB power supply for as long as you want, independently of the battery: when MH-CD42 is supplied with USB-C power, it does not draw energy from the battery.
+It just charges it until it is full, and continues to use the external power supply to run the load.